nagys007/nagys007.github.io/mvnOracle.md

 # Using Oracle Maven Repository

 Do you need to include Oracle JDBC jars in your Maven project?
-It is not as simple as with other Maven repositories, because you need to set up authentication.
+It is not as simple as with other Maven repositories, because it requires you to set up authentication.
 If you have not done that before, it might be quite a challenge.
 This guide should help you get it done.
 So let's get started.